Brady Sheldon: New York Jets

 On December 8, 2020, Sheldon signed with the practice squad of the New York Jets.
 He was elevated to the active roster on December 26 and January 2, 2021, for the team's weeks 16 and 17 games against the Cleveland Browns and New England Patriots, and reverted to the practice squad after each game.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Toronto Argonauts

 On November 9, 2021, it was announced that Sheldon had signed with the Toronto Argonauts.
 He played in one regular season game, on November 16, 2021, where he had three defensive tackles.
 He spent part of 2022 training camp with the team, but was released after the first pre-season game on May 29, 2022.

 Edmonton Elks

 On May 31, 2022, The Edmonton Elks signed Sheldon.
 He became a starter by Week 2 of the regular season.
-However, he was released on December 1, 2022.
+However, he was released on December 1, 2022 after tearing his ACL and MCL.